 - City & Guilds reference number

 - title

 - level

 - Guided Learning Hours (GLH)

+- credit value

+- unit aim

 - assessment method

-- unit aim

 - Learning Outcomes (LOs), which are comprised of a number of Assessment Criteria (ACs)

 - supporting information

 Guidance for delivery of the units

 This qualification comprises of a number of units.
 A unit describes what is expected of a competent person in particular aspects of their job.